 About the author

-Laura Van den Eynde is Business Consultant at AMPLEXOR, based in Belgium.
-Specializing in digital marketing and user experience, Laura is responsible for identifying the client requirements and leading digital projects from concept to implementation.
+Laura Van den Eynde is Business Consultant at Amplexor, based in Belgium.
+Specializing in digital marketing, marketing automation and user experience.
+Laura is responsible for identifying the client requirements and leading digital projects from concept to implementation.